Edge AI Computing (TensorRT)

 Kernel Auto-Tuning

-TensorRT automatically selects the best data layers and algorithms for the specific target hardware (e.g., Jetson Orin), removing the need for manual optimization.
+TensorRT smartly picks the best data layers and algorithms for your exact hardware (like Jetson Orin), so you skip all the manual tweaking.

 Framework Agnostic

-Train your models in PyTorch or TensorFlow, then convert to ONNX.
-TensorRT ingests these standard formats to generate highly optimized runtime engines.
+Train your models in PyTorch or TensorFlow, then export to ONNX.
+TensorRT grabs these standard formats and spits out ultra-optimized runtime engines.

 Multi-Stream Execution